jorbDehmel/oak/README.md

 independent syntactical structures.

 **Note: `Oak` has a default syntax, called canonical `Oak`.**
+It also has the `std` dialect, provided by the `std` package.
+The later is more commonly used.
 Syntax modifications must be opted into on a file-by-file basis, or specified by the compiler via the use of dialect files.

 ## Names and Prerequisites